 Article: Incorporating Short Rows In Knitting: A Continuation of How to Knit Short Rows

-by Véronik Avery, originally appeared in Interweave Knits, Winter 2005.
+By Véronik Avery, originally appeared in Interweave Knits, Winter 2005.

 In this continuation of the short row tutorials, we go into ways short rows are incorporated into knitting.
 Knitwear designers rely often on this technique to maximize shaping options, now you can learn how to do the same.
 Download this guide to continue what you’ve learned here on this page.

-Sock Pattern: On-Your-Toes Socks by Ann Budd
+Sock Knitting Pattern: On-Your-Toes Socks by Ann Budd

 One of our most popular sock patterns, this toe-up pattern has become our go-to design for sock knitters with all levels of experience.
 You’ll practice knitting short rows in the heel, which is common to see in sock patterns.
 Plus, along with this pattern you’ll get six other wonderful socks to explore and enjoy.
-Just enter your email below and click to get your free eBook.
+Enter your email below and click to get your free eBook.

-Scarf Pattern: The Spiral Scarf by Laura Bryant
+Knitted Scarf Pattern: The Spiral Scarf by Laura Bryant

 If you’ve not found a scarf pattern that holds your attention, or is actually fun to knit, then you haven’t checked out this design.
 Using super soft merino and short rows, this wedge shape scarf curls and spirals as you knit.
 When you download this scarf pattern today you also get six others to enjoy.
-Just enter your email below and click to get your free eBook.
+Enter your email below and click to get your free eBook.

 Sweater Pattern: Farrington Sweater by Lisa Shroyer

 This might just become your go-to sweater pattern.
 Equally at home at a barbecue or an event, this design adds a little drama without all the extra effort.
 This pattern will help you understand short row shaping in garments.
 Along with this wonderful design, you’ll also get six more sweater patterns to enjoy.
-Just enter your email below and click to get your free eBook.
+Enter your email below and click to get your free eBook.